-Find out more at carersuk. org/scotland/attendance-allowance Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
+For more information, including details of qualifying criteria, visit: ilf.scot/independent-living-fund/who-can-apply Pension Age Disability Payment If you are looking after someone of State Pension age, they could claim Pension Age Disability Payment.
+This benefit may be awarded if they need help with their care needs (such as dressing, washing or using the toilet), or supervision to make sure they are safe.
+If you are of State Pension age and feel you have such needs, you may also be eligible.
+Pension Age Disability Payment has replaced Attendance Allowance in Scotland.
+Find out more at mygov.scot/ pension-age-disability-payment Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
 Council Tax Reduction is a scheme run by local councils to help those on a low income with their Council Tax bill.
 Find out how to contact your local council for more details at gov.uk/find-local-council Under certain circumstances, properties can be exempt from Council Tax.
 These are the ones that may be particularly relevant to you as a carer: - If you have left the property empty and it is no longer your main residence because you are providing personal care to someone. - If the only person(s) living in the property is severely mentally impaired and no one else could be liable to pay the Council Tax. - If the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.
-There are sometimes discounts you can get on the Council Tax bill.
-If only one person lives in the property a 25% discount can be applied to the bill.
-Certain people, including some carers and people with a severe mental impairment, are not counted when the council works out how many people live in a property.
+You may be able to benefit from a discount on the Council Tax bill.
+For example, if only one person lives in the property, a 25% discount can be applied to the bill.
+Some people are not counted when it comes to working out how many people live in a property.
+If everyone is disregarded, a 50% discount will be applied to the bill.
+Or if only one person counts as living at the property, a 25% discount would apply.
+Those who are not counted include certain carers or people with a severe mental impairment.
 You may also be able to get a discount if you live in a band E-H house and are on a low income.
-You may be able to pay less Council Tax under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.
+See this page for more details: citizensadvice. org.uk/scotland/housing/council-s/council-tax-s You may be able to pay less Council Tax under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.

-Find out more at carersuk. org/scotland/council-tax

-Other financial help There are other ways you may be able to reduce your household expenses - from getting help with fuel and health costs, to applying for certain loans or grants.
-Help with household energy costs There are a number of ways you can get help with energy costs:
+Find out more at carersuk. org/scotland/council-tax Other financial help There are other ways you may be able to reduce your household expenses - from getting help with fuel and health costs, to applying for certain loans or grants.
+Help with household energy costs There are a number of ways you can get help with energy costs.